LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	)).

 There are pros and cons for each solution.
-Term-expansion works by defining hook objects that are used at compile time while hot patching happens at runtime.
+Term-expansion works by defining hook objects that are used at compile time, while hot patching happens at runtime.
 Complementing categories can also be dynamically created, stacked, and abolished.
-Hot patching disables static binding optimizations but that's usually not a problem as the code being tested if often compiled in debug mode to collect code coverage data.
-Two advantages of the term-expansion solution is that it allows defining conditions for expanding terms and goals and can replace both predicate definitions and predicate calls.
+Hot patching disables static binding optimizations, but that's usually not a problem as the code being tested is often compiled in debug mode to collect code coverage data.
+Two advantages of the term-expansion solution are that it allows defining conditions for expanding terms and goals and can replace both predicate definitions and predicate calls.
 Limitations in the current Prolog standards prevent patching callers to local predicates being patched.
-But often both solutions can be used with the choice depending on code clarity and user preference.
+But often both solutions can be used, with the choice depending on code clarity and user preference.
 See the Handbook sections on term-expansion and hot patching for more details on these mechanisms.